-Environmental policy in the UK has long been directed by Europe, so until the fallout from the Brexit vote is fully realised and Britain leaves the European Union (EU), it's hard to be sure how the new legislation will impact upon the sector.
+Environmental policy in the UK has long been directed by Europe, so until Britain leaves the European Union (EU) it's unknown how the new legislation will impact upon the sector.

-However topical concerns, such as the quality of water and air, land reclamation and flooding, will still need to be addressed.
+However topical concerns, such as the quality of water and air, climate change and wildlife collapse will still need to be addressed.
 There'll be a demand for environmental professionals, working on both national and international levels.